-In April 2020, Northern Oklahoma College received notification that we were awarded grant funding through the Higher Education Emergency Relief Fund authorized by Section 18004(a)(1) of the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+Northern Oklahoma College has received notification of awarded grant funding through the Higher Education Emergency Relief Fund (HEERF) authorized by Section 18004(a)(1) of the Coronavirus Aid, Relief, and Economic Security (CARES) Act, the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA), and the American Rescue Plan (ARP).
 The CARES Act allows institution to use up to one half of the total funds received to cover any costs associated with significant changes to the delivery of instruction due to the coronavirus and one half of the total funds received to be directly disbursed to students.
-The CARES Act Institutional portion awarded was \$985,508 of which \$701,553 was expended at June 30, 2020.
-The CARES Act Student portion awarded was \$985,509 of which \$818, 356 was expended at June 30, 2020 in student scholarships.
-In addition, Northern Oklahoma College was awarded \$229,917 under Section 18004(a)(2) of the CARES Act for Minority Serving Institutions under the Strengthening Native American-Serving Nontribal Institutions (NASNTI) of which no funds were expended as of June 30, 2020.
-The remainder of all CARES Act funds will be expended in FY2021.
+The CARES Act Institutional portion awarded was \$985,508 as of June 30, 2020.
+The CARES Act Student portion awarded was \$985,509 as of June 30, 2020.
+In addition, Northern Oklahoma College was awarded \$229,917 under Section 18004(a)(2) of the CARES Act for Minority Serving Institutions under the Strengthening Native American-Serving Nontribal Institutions (NASNTI) at June 30, 2020.
+The CRRSAA Institutional portion awarded was \$3,436,300 as of June 30, 2021.
+The CRRSAA Student portion awarded was \$985,509 as of June 30, 2021.
+In addition, Northern Oklahoma College was awarded \$466,156 under Section 18004(a)(2) of the CRRSAA for Minority Serving Institutions under the Strengthening Native American-Serving Nontribal Institutions (NASNTI) as of June 30, 2021.
+As part of the American Rescue Plan funding, Northern Oklahoma College was also awarded \$3,947,651 for Student funds, \$3,768,852 for Institutional funds.
+Northern Oklahoma College expended a total accumulated \$11,372,707 of HEERF grant funds as of June 30, 2021.
+The remainder of all HEERF Act funds will be expended in FY2022.